 - Perpetual Molt: In her intro, her wings shed feathers.

 - Pet the Dog: She leaves some of her healing shards in Siegfried's body, which saved his life.

 - Power Echoes: When Soul Calibur is restored, her voice becomes distorted like that of a Malfested, a serious tipoff that she's not who she claims to be.

 - Stripperiffic: Is possibly the least clad character in the entire series.
 Yes, even less than Ivy at her worst, although her 2P outfit is much less revealing.

-- Well-Intentioned Extremist: Wants to bring peace to the world.
+- Well-Intentioned Extremist: Wants to bring absolute peace to the world.
 By freezing everyone solid, or by using Patroklos as a puppet to enforce her will.

 - Wings Do Nothing: Despite her wings, she is not immune to Ring Outs.

 - Utopia Justifies the Means: Her ultimate goal is to destroy Soul Edge and bring absolute peace and order to the world, but her methods called for manipulating and outright possessing her wielders.

 Origin - Base of Mt.
 Fuji, Japan note Weapon(s) - Katana and sashimoto

 Voiced by: Norio Wakamoto (Soulcalibur V Japanese), Mitch Urban (Soulcalibur V English)